Sylt

 Berlin: Sylt will be the only domestic Easyjet destination

-The low-cost airline Easyjet will not reactivate the domestic German routes from Berlin to Düsseldorf, Cologne / Bonn, Munich and Stuttgart for the time being.
-This explained Germany boss Stephan Erler to the tourist newspaper FVW.
-A single route within Germany is to be included in the 2021 summer flight schedule
+The low-cost airline Easyjet will not reactivate the domestic German routes from Berlin to Düsseldorf, Cologne/Bonn, Munich and Stuttgart for the time being.
+This was explained by Germany boss Stephan Erler to the tourism newspaper FVW.
+A single domestic German route is to celebrate a comeback in the 2021 summer flight schedule: Easyjet wants to fly to Sylt again from Berlin.
+The route is to be

 Continue reading